t-mullen/video-stream-merger/README.md

 If you have added the same MediaStream multiple times, all instances will be removed.

+### `merger.updateIndex(mediaStream|id, newIndex)`

+Update the z-index (draw order) of an already added stream or data object.
+Identical to the `index` option.

+If you have added the same MediaStream multiple times, the relative order of instances is not guaranteed.

 ### `merger.start()`

 Start the merging and create `merger.result`.